nehangit/extract_tool/README.md

-# PeopleWeave Intelligent Paper Abstract Extraction
+# PeopleWeave Intelligent Paper Extraction

-Extracts the abstract from a PDF file using GROBID models first and then resorting to OCR.
+Extracts the abstract or content from research paper PDFs using GROBID models first and then resorting to OCR.
 May retrain GROBID in future.

 ## Setup